How to mess up UI strings

 Do widzenia, Maryla Rodowicz!

-This sounds in Polish as creepy as a talking robot
+This sounds in Polish as creepy as a

 3. Level enlightened: use variables